Email Marketing & Automation

 Wildcard Certificate

-You’ll absolutely want to get a wildcard SSL certificate for your domain for Marketing Cloud to utilize as well.
+You’ll want to get a wildcard SSL certificate for your domain for Marketing Cloud to utilize as well.
 Accounts configured with SAP that do not use an SSL certificate show a secure Marketing Cloud domain on the properties of images in Content Builder.
 When you add the image to an email, the URL in the editor shows your custom domain setup with SAP.
-The copy link on the image properties page copies the custom domain for use in emails, landing pages, and browser.
+The copy link on the image properties page copies the custom domain for use in emails, landing pages, and browsers.

 IP Address Warming

 The largest ISPs and webmail providers recommend that you build up a sending reputation on any new IP address by slowly and methodically sending in small volumes, then gradually increasing your volume of desirable mail to their users.
-This sending reputation is referred to as the
+This sending reputation is referred to as the warming or ramping up of your new IP address.

 Douglas Karr